vaga/hugo-theme-m10c/README.md

 - Customizable menu on sidebar
 - Customizable social media links on sidebar
 - Optimized for performance 100/100 on Lighthouse
-- All feather icons included
+- All Feather and Simple Icons icons included

 ## Getting started